Campaigning for change

 Diabetes Scotland campaigns to make sure diabetes is kept high on the political agenda.
 We lobby for improvements and raise awareness of diabetes and issues which affect people living with the condition through activity in the Scottish Parliament.

 Structural factors make it difficult, sometimes impossible, for people to make healthy choices.
 If we want to reduce instances of type 2 diabetes, and the significant burden on the NHS, we need cross-government and cross-system action that shows Scotland is addressing the social determinants of health.
-That’s why we’re calling for a bold and unique Scottish Government strategy to tackle this.
-We can lead the way on diabetes care and support once again.

 We believe that everyone should be able to have what they need to live healthy lives – and it’s time to make that happen.